United for Change: Deliberative Coalition Formation to Change the Status Quo: Compromise Transitions

+In contrast to the case of single-agent transitions and follow/merge transitions, we are unable to show that a deliberation consisting of compromise transitions always terminates after polynomially many steps\footnote{ In a follow-up paper, \citet{followup} have shown that a deliberation consisting of compromise transitions may be of length $\Omega(2^{\sqrt{n}/2})$.
+They have also improved the upper bound in Proposition~\ref{prop:lex} to $2^n$ by designing a suitable potential function.}.
+We note that a compromise transition does not necessarily increase the potential function $\lambda(\cdot)$ given by Equation~\eqref{eq:potential}: e.g., in Example~\ref{ex:needcomp} the transition where $v_1, v_2, v_3, v_4$ form a coalition around $p$ does not change the value of $\lambda$

 We say that a deliberation space $(X, V, r, \rho)$ is a {\em Euclidean deliberation space} if $X={\mathbb R}^d$, $V\subseteq {\mathbb R}^d$ for some $d\ge 1$, and $\rho$ is the standard Euclidean metric on ${\mathbb R}^d$.
 The main result of this section is that, in every Euclidean deliberation space, every maximal run of compromise transitions is successful.
 To prove it, we need two auxiliary lemmas.
-In what follows, given a coalition structure $\D$, we denote by $|\D|$ the number of coalitions in $\D$ that do not support $r$.
+In what follows, for a coalition structure $\D$, $|\D|$ denotes the number of non-empty coalitions in $\D$ that do not support $r$.